elButterfingers/EmuSoft.EventManagement/README.md

+to get the package added to your project dotnet add package EmuSoft.EventManagement --version 1.0.1

 1. First, add the "EventManagement.InputManager" namespace to your project using the "using" statement:<br />
 <br />
 <code>using EventManagement.InputManager.ClientManager; </code><br />